 6.1 ELECTIVE OFFICES.
 At each annual meeting of the Section, the membership shall elect:

 (i) A Chairman-elect, a Vice-chairman and a Secretary, to serve a term of one year.

 6.2 CHAIRMAN.
 The Chairman-elect shall automatically succeed to the office of Chairman.
 He shall serve a term of one year and may not again accede to that office.
 In the event the office of Chairman-elect shall be vacant, then a Chairman shall be elected by the Section members.

 6.3 ELIGIBILITY FOR OFFICE.
 Any member of the Association and the Section whose good standing can be certified by official Association records for thirty days prior to the time of election shall be eligible for office.

 6.4 NOMINATIONS AND VOTING.
 Section and Committee members shall elect their officers at their annual meeting.

-7.1 CHAIRPERSON-ELECT.
-The Chairperson-Elect shall, unless he shall have refused to act as Chairperson-Elect or been disqualified, automatically assumes the office of the Chairperson for a term of two years at the end of the Annual Meeting following his election.
+7.1 CHAIRMAN-ELECT.
+The Chairman-Elect shall, unless he shall have refused to act as Chairman-Elect or been disqualified, automatically assume the office of Chairman for a term of one year at the end of the Annual Meeting following his election.

 ARTICLE IX: AMENDMENTS

-These Bylaws may be amended at any annual meeting of the Section by a majority vote of the members of the Section present and voting or voting by mail or telefax as provided in Article IV.
+These Bylaws may be amended at any annual meeting of the Section by a majority vote of the members of the Section present and voting.
 They shall become effective upon approval by the Board of Governors.